Aktualisiert: 20. Aug. 2022

-If you do, than have this in mind - 1 liter of milk will only give you about 200 gr of cheese, as seen on the picture below.
+If you do, than also remember that 1 liter of milk will only give you about 200 gr of cheese, as seen on the picture below.

-When you do decide on making cheese out of your Kefir, you will actually end up with two delicious & healthy products.
-Cheese & fermented whey.
+When you do decide on making cheese out of your Kefir, you will actually end up with two delicious and healthy products.
+Cheese and fermented whey.

 You can also use your big glass jar for other fermentation projects, like Kombucha or Water Kefir.

-The jersey cloth that you will use during the fermentation process will allow enough air circulation for proper fermentation & it will also prevent any insects from getting into the jar.
+The jersey cloth that you will use during the fermentation process will allow enough air circulation for proper fermentation, and it will also prevent any insects from getting into the jar.